-If Christ never rose from the dead then there would never have been any gospel to spread to the world.
+If Christ never rose from the dead then there wouldn't have been a gospel to share with the world.
 His death would have disproved His claims to be the Messiah.
-The disciples would have had nothing to preach to the world and no reason to risk their lives.
-After all, what message would they have to share - that Jesus lived a good life and then died, and that was the end of it?
-The only way the Church could have ever come into being is if Christ really did raise from the dead:
+The disciples would have had nothing to preach and no reason to risk their lives.
+After all, what message would they have to share - that Jesus lived a good life and died and that was the end of it?
+The only way the Church could have come into being was if Christ really did rise from the dead:

-"Christianity does not hold the resurrection to be one among many tenets of belief.
+"Christianity does not hold the resurrection to

+be one among many tenets of belief.
 Without faith in the resurrection there would be no Christianity at all.
 The Christian church would never have begun; the Jesus-movement would have fizzled out like a damp squib with His execution.
 Christianity stands or falls with the truth of the resurrection."
 (Green, Man Alive, p61)

-The message that the apostles preached was never about living a good life.
+The message that the apostles preached was never about living your best life now.
 What they preached was the resurrection of Jesus:

 "From the very first the conviction that Jesus had been raised from death has been that by which their very existence has stood or fallen.
 There was no other motive to account for them, to explain them . . .
 At no point within the New Testament is there any evidence that the Christians stood for an original philosophy of life or an original ethic.
-Their sole function is to bear witness to what they claim as an event - the raising of Jesus from among the dead . . .
-The one really distinctive thing for which the Christians stood was their declaration that Jesus had been raised from the dead according to God's design, and the consequent estimate of Him as in a unique sense Son of God and representative man, and the resulting conception of the way to reconciliation."
+Their sole function is to bear witness to what they claim as an event the raising of Jesus from among the dead ...
+The one really distinctive thing for which the Christians stood was their declaration that Iesus had been raised from the dead according to God's design, and the consequent estimate of Him as in a unique sense Son of God and representative and resulting man, the conception of the way to reconciliation."
 (Anderson, Christianity: The Witness of History, p100-101)

-If Jesus never rose from the dead then the apostles would not have had a message to proclaim.
+If Jesus never rose from the dead then the apostles wouldn't have had a gospel to proclaim!
 There would have been no good news to share with the world.

-What was it that Peter preached in his very first sermon on the day of Pentecost?
+What did Peter preached in his very first sermon on the day of Pentecost?
 It was the death and resurrection of Christ:

-Acts 2:22: "Ye men of Israel, hear these words; Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you, as ye yourselves also know:

-23 Him, being delivered by the determinate counsel and foreknowledge of God, ye have taken, and by wicked hands have crucified and slain:

-24 Whom God hath raised up, having loosed the pains of death: because it was not possible that he should be holden of it."
+Acts 2:22-24: "Ye men of Israel, hear these words; Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you, as ye yourselves also know: Him, being delivered by the determinate counsel and foreknowledge of God, ye have taken, and by wicked hands have crucified and slain: Whom God hath raised up, having loosed the pains of death: because it was not possible that he should be holden of it."

-The message of the Church has always been the resurrection of Christ, and that was true from its very earliest days.
-It's worth noting that this was not an easy message to proclaim.
+The message of the Church has always been the resurrection of Christ and that was true from its earliest days.
+It's worth noting that this wasn't an easy message to proclaim.
 The disciples preached Jesus even though doing so caused them to be hunted, persecuted, and eventually executed: